 This course will discuss the critical processes and steps of project management.
-Internal and external challenges faced in moving projects forward will be examined along with methods of analysis to determine physical and human resources necessary for successful project completion.
-Prerequisites: OL 101 Judeo-Christian Perspectives on Leadership and SO 103 Diversity and Intercultural Communication.
+Internal and external challenges faced in moving projects forward will be examined along with methods of analysis to

 BU 403 Industrial and Organizational Psychology

 This course introduces the student to the scientific study of employees and workplaces within the organization.
 I/O psychologies objective is to improve organizational effectiveness and the wellbeing of employees through intentionality in hiring practices, training, motivation, job design, and leadership.
 The effect of work environment and organizational culture and behavior will be considered.
 Prerequisite: PSY 101 General Psychology.